William Morris Society

 If you’re a beer fiend, hop (excuse the pun) on a tour to see it being brewed up and join in a good-old tasting session (over-18s only)....

 With a ceiling decorated with sculls and oars, and walls hung with nautical prints, the Old Ship and its shiny, buttoned leather sofas...

 With its scattered pieces from Mumbai’s Thieves Market, Indian-market-kitchen/bazaar cuisine, home-made pickles and spice mixes, plus an...

 19 Upper Mall · interesting places nearby

 Severely inundated by the epic floodwaters of 1928, this gem of a 17th-century Fuller's pub revels in historic charm and superb Thames views.
 Scottish poet James Thompson was reputedly inspired to write the lyrics to 'Rule Britannia' here in the 18th century.
 It was Graham Greene’s local, Hemingway and Dylan Thomas drank here, too, and William Morris lived nearby.

-To your right as you walk in is what was once listed as the smallest bar in London.
+To your right as you walk in is what was once listed as the world's smallest bar.
 If the sun comes out, fight for a spot on the lovely terrace (forget it on Boat Race day) and in winter, warm your toes by the open fire.